kilfour/QuickPulse/README.md

 Every flow definition needs to start with a call to `Pulse.Start()`.
 This strongly types the values that the flow can receive.
-In adition the result of the call needs to be used in the select part of the LINQ expression.
+In addition, the result of the call needs to be used in the select part of the LINQ expression.
 This strongly types the flow itself.

 **Example:**